 6.1.2 Components of Google Play Ecosystem

 The Google Play ecosystem is a dynamic and multifaceted platform that encompasses several key components, each playing a crucial role in shaping the mobile app experience for Android users.
 These components work together to provide a comprehensive environment for app discovery, installation, security, and overall user satisfaction.
-The main components of the Google Play ecosystem are [Android 2023]: Google Play store, Google Play services and Google Play protect.
+The main components of the Google Play ecosystem are [Android 2023]: the Google Play store, Google Play services, and Google Play protect.

-As said previously, Google Play Store serves as the central hub for discovering, downloading, and updating applications and other digital content for Android OS based devices.
+As said previously, the Google Play Store serves as the central hub for discovering, downloading, and updating applications and other digital content for Android OS-based devices.
 It offers an extensive catalog of apps, games, movies, books, music, and more.

 The Play Store employs advanced algorithms to facilitate app discovery.
 Users can search for apps by keywords, categories, or trending topics, enhancing the visibility of both established and emerging applications.
-Apps are categorized in 32 different categories such as productivity, entertainment, education, and tools [Wang 2019].
-In addition to categorization, Google Play Store features ranking systems that showcase top apps based on factors like downloads, ratings, and user engagement.
-Next to this, apps can be categorized as paid apps and free to use apps.
-In 2019 the amount of free to use apps in Google Play store amounted to 99.7% of all apps [Wang 2019].
+Apps are classified into 32 different categories, such as productivity, entertainment, education, and tools [Wang 2019].
+In addition to categorization, the Google Play Store features ranking systems that showcase top apps based on factors like number of downloads, ratings, and user engagement.
+In addition, apps can be categorized as paid apps and free to use apps.
+In 2019, the percentage of free-to-use apps in the Google Play store amounted to 99.7% of all apps [Wang 2019].
 Users can provide reviews and ratings for apps, enabling others to make informed decisions.
 Positive reviews and high ratings contribute to an app’s credibility and visibility within the store.

 Google Play Services is a set of APIs and background services that provide essential functionality to Android apps.
-It operates behind the scenes, offering developers access to powerful features while maintaining consistency across different Android devices.
-Google Play Services provide optimization of on-device resources, automatic updates of apps, backward compatibility with Android 5.0 APIs [GP Service 2023].
-Google Play Services offers APIs for tasks such as location services, Google Maps integration, authentication, cloud messaging (Firebase Cloud Messaging), and more.
+They operate behind the scenes, offering developers access to powerful features while maintaining consistency across different Android devices.
+Google Play Services provide optimization of on-device resources, automatic updates of apps, and backward compatibility with Android 5.0 APIs [GP Service 2023].
+Google Play Services offer APIs for tasks such as location services, Google Maps integration, authentication, cloud messaging (Firebase Cloud Messaging), and more.
 These APIs simplify app development by providing pre-built solutions for common functionalities.
 For developers, Google Play Services streamline app development by offering a unified platform to access various services.
-On the other hand, for users, it ensures a consistent experience across devices and facilitates the integration of Google features into third-party apps.
+On the other hand, for users, they ensure a consistent experience across devices and facilitate the integration of Google features into third-party apps.

 Google Play Protect is a security solution designed to safeguard Android devices from potentially harmful apps and activities.
 It combines machine learning, app scanning, and real-time threat detection to provide a secure environment for users [GP Protect 2023].
-Google Play Protect gives protection at two stages: on-device level and on-cloud level security.
+Google Play Protect provides protection at two stages: on-device level and on-cloud level security.
 On-device security capabilities help to keep the device and data secure.
 Google Play Protect scans apps on user devices daily for malware, spyware, and other security threats.
 If a potentially harmful app (PHA) is found in the device, the user will be asked with a notification to remove the app.
-If the app is not useful or not used for a long time by the user, it can be removed automatically and blocked for future installations.
+If the app is not useful or has not been used for a long time by the user, it can be removed automatically and blocked from future installations.
 The cloud-based security scans the app before it is published on the Google Play Store.
-Google Play Protect conducts thorough checks to ensure its safety and compliance with policies.
+Google Play Protect conducts thorough checks to ensure apps’ safety and compliance with policies.
 This verification process enhances the overall security of the app ecosystem.

 2.1.3 Monetization